-The CMI has produced this Model in compliance with the principles in the Technical Actuarial Standard M: Modelling (April 2010) published by the Board for Actuarial Standards, regarding its construction, checking, and documentation.
+The CMI has produced this Model in compliance with the principles in the Technical Actuarial Standard M: Modelling (April 2010) published by the Financial Reporting Council, regarding its construction, checking, and documentation.
 Documentation of the Model, in addition to that in the Model itself, is contained in this User Guide and further information is detailed in the Working Papers referenced herein.